kalyan926/Translator/README.md

 ### Evaluation Metrics

 The model’s performance is evaluated using the BLEU score.The BLEU score measures translation quality by comparing the model's output to reference translations.
-A higher BLEU score indicates better performance.
-The BLEU score calculation involves comparing n-grams in the model's translations to those in the reference translations, measuring precision.
+A higher BLEU score indicates better performance.The BLEU score compares (1-4)n-grams of candidate translations to reference translations by calculating precision, applying a brevity penalty for short translations, and using the geometric mean of precision scores to assess translation quality.

 ### BLEU Score